Sonyaal/Robot-Animations/README.md

-# Bottango Animations – RL Rocket Robot
+# Bottango Animations – RL Robot
 This project controls a physical rocket robot using Bottango animations and browser-based control via ESP32.

 ## Overview